 Why Choose an N95 Mask?

 An N95 mask essentially qualifies as a respirator.
 Respirators are different from regular 3-ply surgical masks.
-While wearing a surgical mask is necessary for everyone, N95 respirators are still intended to be used by health workers mainly, frontline workers or otherwise.
-This is mainly because of their increased exposure to the virus and other micro-level threats.
+While wearing a surgical mask is necessary for everyone, N95 masks/respirators are also intended to be used by general public as well as medical personnel.

 It is more protective than a surgical mask because it fits the face closely, forming a seal around the nose and the mouth.
 This is also why it is more difficult to breathe while wearing an N95 mask.